 The Who have always responded quickly to charitable crises.
-In the past years the band has especially helped Teenage Cancer Trust, raising close to £3,000,000 to provide specialist teenage cancer wards.
-The sell-out concerts by The Who and Friends at the Royal Albert Hall have become a flagship event in TCT’s annual calendar.
-In November 2011, Pete and Roger, supported by Robert Plant and Dave Grohl, held a benefit concert in L.A. to kick start Teen cancer America.
+In the past twenty or so years the band has especially helped the Teenage Cancer Trust, raising close to £3,000,000 to provide specialist teenage cancer wards.
+The sell-out concerts by The Who and their friends at the Royal Albert Hall in London have become a flagship event in TCT’s annual calendar.
+In November 2011, Pete and Roger, supported by Robert Plant and Dave Grohl, held a benefit concert in Los Angeles to kick start Teen Cancer America.

-Roger and Pete have supported Teenage Cancer Trust for many years in the U.K. and it is their long-range goal to establish Teen Cancer America programs in strategic locations across the United States.
+Roger and Pete have supported the Teenage Cancer Trust for many years in the UK and it is their long-range goal to establish Teen Cancer America programs in strategic locations across the United States.
 A fund has been established and administrated by UCLA to cover expenses of the launch of Teen Cancer America.
 The first unit was opened in the Ronald Reagan UCLA Medical Center in November 2012.
-One dollar from every ticket sold on The Who’s current North American Tour is being donated to Teen Cancer America.
+One dollar from every ticket sold on The Who’s 2015 North American Tour was donated to Teen Cancer America.

 “The disease should be a mere comma in the lives of teenagers, not a devastating full stop.
 It’s a big ambition, but we can get there by working together.” – Roger Daltrey

 THE WHO Cares Teen Cancer America Promo from Charles Uy on Vimeo.

 September 17, 2019: Roger Daltrey opens a new Teen Cancer America unit at Bon Secours St Francis Hospital, Greenville, SC